SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise01/README.md

 ```
 cds --version
 ```
+> At the time of updating this exercise the newest version is 3.5.2

 3. With the `cds init` command a new project is created.
 Here, let us use `cloud-sample-spaceflight-node` as the project name.
 In addition, the option `--modules srv,db` stating that we want to have service and db modules and the options `--mta` for the creation of a mta.yaml.

 ```